Old Times

 Besides guiding these engaging performances, director Christopher Martin has meticulously staged the action on the arresting minimalist set that he designed.
 The floor and brick walls are white.
 There is a small black rug on the floor near the two plush black cube chairs.
 Red leaves are strewn about and there’s a pile of them as well.
 In view are the theater’s windows, an air conditioner and a shelf with a coffee service and drinks.

 Like musical chairs, one actor is often standing sometimes with his or her back to the others.
 Sometimes an actor sits on the arm of a chair.
-The trio sipping brandy from brandy glasses yields painterly tableaus.
+The trio sipping brandy from snifters yields painterly tableaus.
 This aesthetic placement of the actors in a variety of permutations perfectly complements the play’s dialogue and is visually exciting.

 Mr. Martin’s ingenuity in the fields of direction and design is faithful to the author’s intentions and most crucially is revelatory without heavy-handed conceptual distractions.
 Martin’s strategic casting liberates the production from the predictability of it being very English.